OwurakuYeboah/NOYVision/Data Layer/README.md

 # N.O.Y.
 Vision Data Layer

-This is the data layer for the HealthC(AR) application.
+This is the data layer for the N.O.Y.
+Vision application.

 ## Getting Started